 One of our projects for cyclone season is to sort through all of our stuff and get rid of things we don’t feel we need after 2 years of cruising.
 So we’ve been pulling stuff out of lockers and sorting through items, putting a few up for sale.

 Charlotte’s is named after the Charlotte Badger, a woman who was convicted of petty theft in the UK, and during her servitude in Australia, helped mutany a vessel named Venus.
-Venus turned towards the Bay of Islands, and rumor has it Charlotte took up with a Maori chef and become one of the first white woman in NZ.
+Venus turned towards the Bay of Islands, and rumor has it Charlotte took up with a Maori chief and become one of the first white women in NZ.
 The food was good, though the portions were small.

-Afterwards, we grabbed ice creams at Cellini’s and sat in the sun at the park.
+Afterward, we grabbed ice creams at Cellini’s and sat in the sun at the park.
 One we had a good sugar high going we split up.
 David, Sarah, and I took a long walk through the small town and met back up with Lewis and Alyssa at a bar called Alfresco’s, where we had happy hour drinks and listened to one of Sarah’s friends sing.

-We went to the yacht club to pop into a party for our friends Mark and Amanda on Balvenie, to celebrate the end of their 14 year circumnavigation.
-They’d strung up all the flags in their rigging, it was super cool to see.
-Hopefully that’ll be us someday!
+We went to the yacht club to pop into a party for our friends Mark and Amanda on Balvenie, to celebrate the end of their 14-year circumnavigation.
+They’d strung up all the flags in their rigging, which was super cool to see.
+Hopefully, that’ll be us someday!

-That was quite a Sunday, with a two hour walk, exploring a new town, and a plethora of adult beverages.
+That was quite a Sunday, with a two-hour walk, exploring a new town, and a plethora of adult beverages.

 This trail is an old railway which is being converted to a hike and bike path.
 Once the path is completed, it’ll span across the width of NZ, ending in Horeke, which has a bay open to the west coast.
 Most of the local hashers were either walking or biking (crash hash) but a few more cruisers were running.
-Our friends Simon, Marg, and Lila (from Privateer) participated.
-We ran 3 km and then turned around and caught up with Lila, who at 7 months pregnant was walking.
+Our friends Simon and Marg from Margansie and Lila from Privateer participated.
+We ran 3 km and then turned around and caught up with Lila, who, at 7 months pregnant, was walking.